Extend-Robotics/photoneo-cpp-examples/PhoXiAPI/ColorCameraExtrinsicsToROS/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : ColorCameraCalibrationToROS Project Overview
+    CONSOLE APPLICATION : ColorCameraExtrinsicsToROS Project Overview
 ========================================================================

-This is a simple application that prints out ColorCamera ROS compatibe yaml frame calibration.
+This is a simple application that prints ColorCamera/Range extrinsics in the form of ROS launchfile with static_transform_publisher.

-This is calibration for raw RGB image respecting currently set color resolution.
+Those are extrinsics between raw RGB image and depth.

-Note that this is different from device computed RGB texture.
+Note that this is different from device computed RGB texture which is aligned to depth and extrinsics would be identity in such case.

 You will learn how to:

-* obtain ROS compatible ColorCamera calibration file
+* obtain ROS compatible launchfile publishing ColorCamera/Range extrinsics.

 How to build:

-1. Copy ColorCameraCalibrationToROS folder to a location with Read and Write permissions (using the name <source>)
+1. Copy ColorCameraExtrinsicsToROS folder to a location with Read and Write permissions (using the name <source>)
 2. Open CMake
    2.1.
 Set Source code to <source>